Prospects for toponium formation at the LHC in the single-lepton mode: Technicalities

 \section{Technicalities}

-In this report, we generalise the approach proposed in~\cite{Fuks:2024yjj} to incorporate toponium effects into Monte Carlo simulations for hadron colliders using the \mgamc event generator~\cite{Alwall:2014hca} (version 3.5.7).
+In this report, we generalise the approach proposed in~\cite{Fuks:2024yjj} to incorporate toponium effects into Monte Carlo simulations for hadron colliders, using the \mgamc event generator~\cite{Alwall:2014hca} (version 3.5.7) and its capabilities for the automatic generation of leading-order matrix elements.
 While our earlier works were dedicated to final states with two leptons, \ie the process $gg\to (t \bar{t})_1 \to b\ell^+\nu_\ell\, \bar{b}\ell^{\prime-}\bar{\nu}_{\ell'}$ with the top-antitop quark pair being in a colour-singlet state, we adapt the method to address final states with a single charged lepton $\ell$ (taken as either a muon or an electron for phenomenological purposes).
 The two hard-scattering processes considered are

-where the intermediate top and antitop quarks are in a colour-singlet state and can be on-shell or off-shell.
-These processes explicitly include the top and antitop decays, which is essential to open the relevant phase-space region below the $t\bar{t}$ production threshold and to correctly embed all spin correlations among the final-state particles.
+In such a toponium signal definition, only diagrams containing two resonant top propagators are included.
+Single-resonant and non-resonant contributions leading to the same six-fermion final state are thus expected to be treated as part of what we refer to in this study as the background, \ie the conventional simulation of the full $t\bar t$ final state in which Coulombic gluon effects near threshold are not included.
+Furthermore, no on-shell constraint is imposed on the intermediate top and antitop quarks, while the six final-state fermions are required to be on-shell.
+These processes hence explicitly include the top and antitop decays, which is essential to open the relevant phase-space region below the $t\bar{t}$ production threshold and to correctly embed all spin correlations among the final-state particles.
 A corresponding working directory can be generated in \mgamc by typing